SteveGremory/SugarHTTPS/README.md

    - Python
 3. in the SugarHTTPS directory, run the following command: `sudo sh ./install.sh`

+## Usage

+To use SugarHTTPS in your projects:

+1. Clone the repo, and install the library.
+2. Include the header `SugarHTTPS.hpp` in the file you're using it in.
+3. If you're using a build system that supports Pkg-Config, just Add SugarHTTPS as a dependency, if you're using terminal commands, link _both_ SugarHTTPS & libcURL.

 ## License

 GNU General Public License